Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

 - Risk management

-- Supporting documents for cybersecurity
+- Supporting guidelines for cybersecurity

-Software Manufacturers and Distributors: Activity Controls
+- Software Manufacturers and Distributors: Activity Controls

-- Ensure that the software is developed and manufactured within an appropriate and effective quality management system (e.g., ISO 13485).
+Ensure that the software is developed and manufactured within an appropriate and effective quality management system (e.g., ISO 13485).

-- Ensure traceability of the software medical device, essential for tracking and tracing the software (e.g., software version) to users (e.g., physicians or patients) in the event of a Field Safety Corrective Action (FSCA) or product defect.
+Ensure traceability of the software medical device, essential for tracking and tracing the software (e.g., software version) to users (e.g., physicians or patients) in the event of a Field Safety Corrective Action (FSCA) or product defect.

-- Ensure proper maintenance and handling of device-related records and information (e.g., customer complaints, distribution records, recall data) throughout the lifecycle of the software.
+Ensure proper maintenance and handling of device-related records and information (e.g., customer complaints, distribution records, recall data) throughout the lifecycle of the software.

 Changes to A Registered Software: Change Notification